Kruptein/planarally-docs/docs/tools/select.md

 # Select Tool

 One of the most used tools is the select tool.
 It's purpose is, as the name suggest, to select one or multiple shapes on the board, but also to move or resize shapes.
+It can be accessed in the toolbar on the bottom right of the screen by all players, but behaves differently, depending on the active [mode](/docs/tools-overview/#tools-and-modes).

 You can click on a singular shape, or drag a box around a group so that you can move them all together.

 When a shape is selected you can move any of the highlighted corner points in any direction you prefer.
+This resizing functionality is only present in `Build` mode.

 To deselect the shapes you can simply click in an empty spot on the board or use the keyboard shortcut `d`.